Rithvik09/GPA-Calc/README.md

 ## Features
 List the ready features here:
-- your the year of study in high school (such as "Freshman", "Sophomore", "Junior" or "Senior") as input.
+- Takes the school year such as "Freshman", "Sophomore", "Junior" or "Senior" as input
-- "Back" button helps to initiate and run it multiple times
+- For "Freshman" year, current Weighted and Unweighted GPAs are calculated from the input grades
+- For other years ("Sophomore", "Junior" or "Senior"), cumulative GPA values are displayed and also taken into account for calculation in addition to current grades
+- All courses offered in the school district are provided in the dropdown list with "type ahead" feature

 ## Screenshots